- March 09, 1985

-Pastor Rafael Maldonado Motta was born on 9th of March 1985 in Maracay, Venezuela, where he drove a go-kart.
+Pastor Rafael Maldonado Motta was born in March 1985 in Maracay, Venezuela, where he drove a go-kart.
 When he became ready for higher level, Pastor had to move to Europe.
 It was in 2003 when Maldonado for the first time experienced formula racing as a driver of Cram Competition team in the Italian Formula Renault Championship.
 His first year in the new environment went relatively well, so Pastor finished 7th overall after he has scored three podiums.

 He stayed in the series and with the team for another season and won the title.
 Maldonado became Italian Formula Renault champion after scoring 8 wins and other 4 podiums.
 In 2004 Maldonado also raced in the Formula Renault Eurocup and won 2 out of 15 races before taking the 8th place in the Drivers’ championship.

 In November that year, Maldonado was given an opportunity to test with Minardi F1 team at Misano circuit and, according to the team owner, his performance was pretty good.
 However, Pastor had to go a long way before making a debut in the most popular racing championship.

 The Venezuelan driver progressed to Formula Renault 3.5 Series in 2005.
 He raced part-time for the French team DAMS but picked points in only one of eight races.
 Furthermore, he was suspended from four events after dangerous driving and injuring a race marshal in Monaco.

 Maldonado stayed in the series for another season, now as a driver of Draco Racing.
 The results were much better and he was among title contenders.
 Pastor won 3 out of 17 races and had a total of 5 podiums.
 Furthermore, he scored 5 pole positions and 6 fastest laps before finishing 3rd in the championship, behind Alx Danielsson and Borja Garcia.